THUNLP-MT/PromptGating4MCTG/README.md

     Translate target sentences to French use any MT model you like.
 We uses `codes/translate_en_fr/summon_dummy.sh`.

+    Repeat the same operation with validation and test set (newstest2013 and newstest2014).

 3. Perform sentencepiece tokenization on the text files and save the tokenized files into `/path/to/processed/wmt`.
 The script is in `codes/spm.sh`.

 Now, the files in `/path/to/processed/wmt` should be like this: